libleniel/react-native-visenze-bridge/README.md

 ```

 ### Start/init The ViSearch SDK
-Before we do search, We need to start the visearch sdk.
+Before we use the SDK, We need to start/init the visearch sdk.
 You can get your `APP_KEY` from ViSenze dashboard.
 ```javascript
 VisenzeApi.start("APP_KEY")
 ```